TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 ## Environment Settings

 Any Spark or SnappyData specific environment settings can be done by creating a snappy-env.sh or spark-env.sh in _SNAPPY_HOME/conf_.

+<TODO> we need to figure out how/where we describe these various files.
+All this will be quite confusing to the user.

 <a id="hadoop-setting"></a>
 ## Hadoop Provided Settings